Shadeira/TODO-List-Tutorial/README.md

 ![alt text](/assets/images/updated-todo.png "Todo list with counter")

-Let's take the next steps to activate our button, counter and add our first task to the list.
+Let's take the next steps to activate our buttons, counter and add our first task to the list.

 ## Task 3: Add JavaScript

-Let's kick things into high gear by add some JavaScript!
+Let's kick things into high gear by adding some JavaScript!

-Above, we set up the structure for our todo list using HTML.Here, we're about to create a function that will let us seamlessly add our tasks to the list.
+Above, we set up the structure for our todo list using HTML.
+Here, we're about to create a function that will let us seamlessly add our tasks to the list.
 Let's open our **script.js** file where we will first create two variables.

 We will use these variables for our input and todo list container: